By Zac Kester, Executive Director and Mark Pizur, Program Officer

 - Loss of Control Once a receiver is appointed, the displaced management members (typically the Board of Directors of the nonprofit) usually do not have a role in the corporation.
 The Board of Directors will typically no longer have a say in the sales of the assets or the receivership process as a whole.
 The creditor has most of the control over the sale and distribution process under a receivership as compared to bankruptcy proceedings.

 While receivership is not a well-known course of action, it can be a good option in certain circumstances to keep a nonprofit organization in-tact and ready to serve their community.
 If your nonprofit is facing an inability to pay debts though, we always recommend consulting an experienced nonprofit attorney to assess your unique situation.
-You can request a consultation with one of our attorneys here.
+You can request a consultation with a member of our legal team here.
 And if your nonprofit is already involved in a receivership case, you can read our article on things to keep in mind during a receivership case.